Setting sales targets for your business is standard practice for any aspirational, growing company.

 - Fill the information gaps – Are there any gaps you could fill to get a better understanding of the market and your customers?
 A proactive effort to make more follow-up calls with existing customers can be incredibly informative.
 Running a customer feedback survey can also help to gauge where the sales process works well, where you could do better and what their future buying intentions might be over the coming months of the crisis.

-Talk to us about your sales targeting process.
+Achieve Business Solutions are the accountants Frankston business owners trust.
+Talk to us about your sales targeting process today.